pamapa/callblocker/README.md

 number and checks it offline via white-and blacklists.
 There is also the ability to check the number online.

 ## TODO
-1. finish Analog phone support
+1. support blocking calls without caller ID
 1. add webinterface
-1. support blocking calls without caller ID
-1. night silence
-1. shield support?
 1. polish
+1. night silence?
+1. shield? a pin is needed to allow connecting...

 ## Features
 - automatically blocks unwanted incoming calls
 - logging of all incoming calls
-- different kind of block modes:
+- different kind of block modes.
   - logging only
   - number blocking using blacklists
   - avoid blocking, if number is in whitelist
   - number has to be in whitelist
-- up to date blacklists available through the Internet
+- refresh blacklists through the Internet
-- callblocker has been designed to run on a Raspberry Pi

 - Supported VoIP systems (tested):
   - Fritzbox 7390
 - Supported analog modems (tested):
   - USRobotics 5637
-- Supported online spam checking sites:
-  - phonespamfilter.com
-  - tellows.de

 ## Installing on a Raspberry Pi (running raspbian/jessie)
 1. sudo apt-get install git automake g++ libpjproject-dev libjson-c-dev libboost-dev libboost-regex-dev python python-beautifulsoup python-demjson